jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

   popitem_ removes and returns the last :ref:`key-value pair<test_items_returns_iterable_of_key_value_pairs_of_a_dictionary>` from a :ref:`dictionary<what is a dictionary?>`

-* I change the expectation in the first assertEqual_ to match
+* I change the expectation in the first :ref:`assertEqual method<another way to test if two things are Equal>` to match

   .. code-block:: python
     :lineno-start: 170